Register for IETF 103 in Bangkok!

 Join the IETF community as it creates the technologies that power the Internet.Register Here!

-This page provides a summary of information and resources to help newcomers to the IETF get started at IETF 100 in Singapore takes place November 11-17, 2017
+This page provides a summary of information and resources to help newcomers to the IETF get started at IETF 103 in Bangkok.

-Welcome to the IETF in Singapore!
+Welcome to the IETF in Bangkok!
 There are a number of events designed to introduce and integrate IETF newcomers to the community.
 Dive in and have fun!